Power Rangers RPM: Reconstruction is a Season 2 fic. It takes place two years after end of the television series.

 The next morning at the OCD, the Office of Corinth Defense...

 "No. Absolutely not," the Colonel states as he drops a pamphlet of paper onto his desk.
 The pamphlet is none other than Doctor K's resume.
-The raven haired and dressed scientist places her hands on her hips.
+The raven haired scientist places her hands on her hips.
 She is dressed rather appropriately for a job interview.
 She has a dark blue blouse and black skirt and matching full leggings and shoes.

 "May I ask, why," Doctor K frowns.
 "I can be a great asset to the rebuilding process of our planet."

 The Colonel frowns as he leans back into his seat.
 He picks up his mug and takes a sip of the hot coffee before responding.
 "Putting you in a position where the potential for you to create another Venjix is out of the question."

 "I have no desire to create any more horrors I assure you," The Doctor pleads.
 "I had a role in creating the situation that we are all dealing with now.
 I want to help fix the world.
 I can provide assistance for Project Genesis."

 "I don't even want to know how you know about that Project," the Colonel frowns before continuing.
 "But I can assume that you have been talking with Scott.
 No, I can't help you.
 I suggest going back to that school where you can stay out of trouble," Colonel Truman leans back into his seat.
 "You want to help fix the world?
 Go help mold those young minds so that they can be prepared for the world that we live in.
 A world you helped create."

 "I...
 I can't..."
 K looks away, her throat tightening.
 "I can't anymore."

 "I don't know what to tell you then," Mason remarks.
 He notices her crumbling expression, but says nothing.